Creating Your Life

 Community Learning Lab in June (Online)

-June 27, 2025June 27, 2025Brooke Summers-Perry | Friday, Jun 27 | 12 - 1:30p CT | Engage in collaborative learning, sharing insights, asking questions, and co-creating knowledge through active discussion and reflection centered on how we are applying what we learn at The Jung Center to our daily lives.
+June 27, 2025June 27, 2025Brooke Summers-Perry | Friday, Jun 27 | 12 - 1:30p CT | Engage in collaborative learning, sharing insights, asking questions, and co-creating knowledge through active discussion and reflection centered on how we are applying what we learn at The Jung Center and in our daily lives.

 -